 - We aren’t going to the park.

-Tip: Encourage your child to listen for contractions in songs, cartoons, and everyday speech.
+Tip: Encourage your kid to listen for contractions in songs, cartoons, and everyday speech.
 Repetition builds instinct.

 “To Be” in Questions and Negatives

-Forming questions with “to be” is simple: invert the subject and the verb.
+mastering questions a simple guide for kids to ask anything with “to be” is simple: invert the subject and the verb.

 Examples: